PRISBteam/Voronoi_PCC_Analyser/README.md

 ## 4. Tips and tricks
 <ul>
 <li> The metric information like the volumes of all 3-cells and areas of all 2-cells can be obtain directly from the Neper output using  <a href="https://neper.info/doc/neper_t.html#cmdoption-statcell" target="_blank"> statcell </a> and statface options with the corresponding <a href="https://neper.info/doc/exprskeys.html#tessellation-keys" target="_blank"> keys </a> like "-statcell vol -statface area" or  providing the corresponding values for every k-cell in the complex.
-In this case the terminal command may look like
+In this case, the terminal command may look like

 ```
    neper -T -n 300 -id 1 -dim 3 -statcell vol -statface area